muratk5n/thirdwave/en/index.md

 hydrogen extracted with renewable electricity, and can be used in any conventional combustion engine.
 While they do release CO2 from the tailpipe, it's just releasing what was captured in creating them, hence the claim to carbon neutrality..
-Plus, carbon offsetting won't do anything to reduce the pollution and health effects caused by tailpipe emissions"
+[But] carbon offsetting won't do anything to reduce the pollution and health effects caused by tailpipe emissions"